geomagpy/magpy/README.md

 #### 2.5.5 Drop flagged data

-For some further analyses it is necessary to drop data marked invalid.
-By default the following method removes all data marked with flagtype numbers 1 and 3.
+For some analyses it is necessary to use "clean" data, which can be produced by dropping data flagged as invalid (e.g. spikes).
+By default, the following method removes all data marked with flagtype numbers 1 and 3.

         cleandata = flaggeddata.remove_flagged()
         mp.plot(cleandata, ['f'], plottitle='Flagged data dropped')